Spookies658/ST10255309_PROG6221_POE/README.md

 Sanele’s Recipe application

 Download Visual Studios 2022.

-Once the file containing the code is received, unzip it.
+If you recieve the code via zip file: Once the file containing the code is received, unzip it.
 Once unzipped, open the file.

+Or you can access the github repository at:

 Launch Visual Studios 2022.
 Once launched select Open project/solution.
 Choose ST10255309_PROG6221_POE file.